 - Extend the hips and knees rapidly and fully.
 Shrug your shoulders and pull yourself under the bar.

 - Receive the bar in the front rack position, at the bottom of the squat.

-- Stand tall to reach full hip and knee extension at the top of the movement.
+- Finish: Stand tall to reach full hip and knee extension at the top of the movement.

 - Keep the bar in the racked position until your hips/knees have fully extended.

 If the WOD calls for a “power clean,” receive the barbell in a ¼ squat or ½ squat position.
 If the WOD calls for a “muscle clean,” receive the barbell in an upright position.

 If the WOD calls for a “hang clean” or a “hang power clean,” begin the movement with the barbell anywhere above the knees.

 Points of Performance: To get a “good rep,” ensure the following:

 - The barbell starts on the floor (unless a “hang” position is required)